Spigell/sparky/README.md

     $ sparkyd

-* Sparky daemon builds the projects found in the project root directory which is `~/.sparky/projects`.
+* Sparky daemon builds the projects found in the sparky root directory which is `~/.sparky/projects` by default.

 * Once a project gets built sparky worker (`sparky-runner.pl6`) sleeps for $timeout seconds.